Yash6601-bhatt/docker-test-key/README.md

 Task 2:

-I have added .gitlab-ci.yml file in which I have mentioned the SSH_PRIVATE_KEY variable, which is a GitLab CI/CD variable for securely storing the SSH key for ec2 instance.
+-> I have added .gitlab-ci.yml file in which I have mentioned the SSH_PRIVATE_KEY, SSH_KNOWN_HOSTS, DEPLOY_USER, DEPLOY_HOST, CI_REGISTRY_USER & CI_REGISTRY_PASSWORD variables.
+Which is a GitLab CI/CD variable for securely storing the details for an EC2 instance.
+-> I have to take the deploy named runner on the server.
+That is configured on the server and, according to that, managed gitlab-ci.yml